-In early 2018 the most successful spatial steganalysis approach is the Yedroudj-Net \cite{Yedroudj2018_Net} approach.
-The experiments are done on the BOSS database made of 10,000 images sub-sampled in $256\times256$.
-For a fair comparison, the experiments were performed by comparing the approach to the Xu-Net without Ensemble \cite{Xu2016a}, to the Ye-Net network in its not-informed version \cite{Ye2017}, and also to the Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers} fed by the Spatial-Rich-Models \cite{Fridrich2012_Rich}.
-Note that the Zhu-Net \cite{Zhu-Net2019} (not yet published when writing this book chapter) offers three improvements to the Yedroudj-Net that allows it to be even more efficient.
-The improvements reported in Zhu-Net \cite{Zhu-Net2019} are the update of the kernels filters of the pre-processing module (in the same vein as what was proposed by Matthew Stamm's team in Forensics \cite{Bayar2016_HPFilters}), replacing the first two convolution blocks with two modules of {\it Depthwise Separable Convolutions} as proposed in \cite{Chollet2017_Xception}, and finally replace the global average pooling with a {\it Spatial Pyramid Pooling (SPP)} module as in \cite{He2014_SPP}.
+In early 2018 the most successful spatial steganalysis approach is the Yedroudj-Net \cite{Yedroudj2018_Net} method (See Figure \ref{fig:Ye-Net}).
+The experiments comparisons were carried out on the BOSS database which contains 10,000 images sub-sampled to $256\times256$ pixels.
+For a fair comparison, the experiments were performed by comparing the approach to Xu-Net without Ensemble \cite{Xu2016a}, to the Ye-Net network in its Not-SCA version \cite{Ye2017}, and also to Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers} fed by Spatial-Rich-Models \cite{Fridrich2012_Rich}.
+Note that Zhu-Net \cite{Zhu-Net2019} (not yet published when writing this chapter) offers three improvements to Yedroudj-Net that allows it to be even more efficient.
+The improvements reported by Zhu-Net \cite{Zhu-Net2019} are the update to the kernel filters of the pre-processing module (in the same vein as what has been proposed by Matthew Stamm's team in Forensics \cite{Bayar2016_HPFilters}), replacing the first two convolution blocks with two modules of {\it Depthwise Separable Convolutions} as proposed in \cite{Chollet2017_Xception}, and finally replacing global average pooling with a {\it Spatial Pyramid Pooling (SPP)} module as in \cite{He2014_SPP}.